hamzah-ali-anwar/revised-playwright-mini-task/README.md

-Create basic playwright framework from scratch.
-I'll update it with page object model and further enhance this framework.
-As of right now, its a simple framework with some UI scripts.
+I created a basic Playwright framework from scratch, currently designed for running simple UI scripts.
+My next steps include implementing the Page Object Model (POM) to improve maintainability and scalability, followed by further enhancements to make the framework more robust and feature-rich.